gbossi/BitcoinClusterAggregator/README.md

 Inside the misc folder it's also possible to find two sample algorithms, a pagerank and a triangle counter.
 The pagerank algorithm returns the ordered list of entity nodes, in order of importance.
-The triangle counter nodes return the list of entity nodes oredered by the number of triangle found.
+The triangle counter nodes return the list of entity nodes ordered by the number of triangle found.

 ## Test Results